 The successful applicant is expected to teach in Norwegian or another Scandinavian language within two years of being appointed.
 Norwegian courses for international employees are available.

-Personal aptitude will be of great importance.
-Emphasis will be put on the ability to work collaboratively, and on the applicant’s current research projects and potential to strengthen the department’s academic profile over the coming years.
+Personal aptitude will be assessed.
+Emphasis will be put on the ability to work collaboratively, as well as on the applicant’s current research projects and potential to strengthen the department’s academic profile over the coming years.
 Experience in attracting external funding will also be given emphasis.

 We can offer: